jkeohan/rctr-9-8-20/w02d04/intro-to-state-cont.md

 }
 ```

-We should end up with the following:
+We should end up with the following error:

 <img src="https://i.imgur.com/ahgAR8a.png" width=200/>